midair/hubitat-fitbark/README.md

 FitBark GPS devices try to sync once per minute when connected to your phone over BLE – versus once per hour when only a Wi-Fi connection is available.

+> ➟ If you don't like the idea of having any polling, no matter the interval, you have the option
+> to set the device polling interval preference to `Never (Disable Automatic Device Updates)`.
+>
+> The device attributes would no longer be useful automation *triggers*, but you could still trigger
+> the `refresh` command from other automation routines to access up-to-date device data.

 ### Battery Capability

 The [Battery Capability](https://docs.hubitat.com/index.php?title=Driver_Capability_List#Battery)